jberkenbilt/qfs/README.md

   applied.
 There may be changes pushed from other sites (or even the same remote site) that also need to be applied, though pushing from one site with a site tar and then pushing from the same site without a site-tar is likely to result in false positives with conflict checking.
+* Store updated site database in repo (XXX update above to describe modifications to working db)
 * Move `.qfs/pending/repo/db` to `.qfs/repo/db`
 * Recursively remove `.qfs/repo/pending`, which may include files from the previous push.